 j) According to the report in September 2007 of the Interdisciplinarity Committee Working Group appointed by the Provost of the University of Toronto, "Faculty members and students are attracted to the innovative and exciting qualities of interdisciplinary research and teaching."

-In 2007 the TST Doctor of Ministry program began to be offered in a new on-line learning format.
-As it seemed wise to evaluate the effectiveness of this new delivery model immediately, the TST director, at the request of the TST Director of the Doctor of Ministry Program, convened a review panel, chaired by Principal Dorcas Gordon of Knox College, for this purpose.
+In 2007 the TST Doctor of Ministry program began to be offered in a new online learning format.
+As it seemed wise to evaluate the effectiveness of this new delivery model immediately, the TST Director, at the request of the TST Director of the Doctor of Ministry Program, convened a review panel, chaired by Principal Dorcas Gordon of Knox College, for this purpose.
 Surveys of students and interviews indicated overall satisfaction with the educational quality of the program.
 Moreover, the high number of applications for admission to the program (whose space is restricted to a cohort of twelve persons a year), and the high retention rate, gave further evidence that the program meets an important need in Canada, is well regarded, and appears to have a strong future.
-However, the panel’s report identified several other issues, most prominently the clumsy administrative structure of the program, the overload on the Director of the program, the thin and undependable faculty resourcing, and an anomalous revenue structure.
-The TST Committee of Representing Members (the heads of the member TST colleges) discussed the report of the review panel in May 2008, and asked for a review of these matters, with the objective of creating a viable business plan for the D.Min. program.
-In particular, the heads asked that consideration be given to organizing the D.Min. program in an interdisciplinary academic centre to which faculty members would be cross-appointed, as a way of addressing the issues that had been identified.
-The committee for the business plan included Terry Donaldson (the TST Director for Advanced Degree Programs), Alan Hayes (the TST Director), Andrew Irvine (the TST Director of the D.Min.
-Program), Eve Leyerle (the TST Business Manager), and Peter Patterson (the TST Board Treasurer).
-This committee met several times during 2008—2009.
-Its work included interviewing faculty members currently involved in the D.Min. program, gathering information from directors of two academic centres (or extra-departmental units) at the University of Toronto (the Centre for the Study of Religion and the Centre for Sexual Diversity Studies) and from the vice-dean for programs of the School of Graduate Studies, consulting with the principal and others from Waterloo Lutheran Seminary, which has an OCGS-approved D.Min. program and with which TST expects to develop agreements for the sharing of resources, gathering financial data for successive spreadsheet analyses, and consulting with CORM.
+However, the panel’s report identified several other issues, most prominently the clumsy administrative structure of the program, the overload on the Director of the program, the thin and undependable faculty resourcing and an anomalous revenue structure.
+The TST Committee of Representing Members (CORM - the heads of the member TST colleges) discussed the report of the review panel in May 2008, and asked for a review of these matters, with the objective of creating a viable business plan for the DMin program.
+In particular, the heads asked that consideration be given to organizing the DMin program in an interdisciplinary academic centre to which faculty members would be cross-appointed, as a way of addressing the issues that had been identified.
+The committee for the business plan included Terry Donaldson (TST Director for Advanced Degree Programs), Alan Hayes (TST Director), Andrew Irvine (TST DMin Program Director), Eve Leyerle (TST Business Manager) and Peter Patterson (TST Board Treasurer).
+This committee met several times during 2008-2009.
+Its work included interviewing faculty members currently involved in the DMin program, gathering information from Directors of two academic centres (or extra-departmental units) at the University of Toronto (the Centre for the Study of Religion and the Centre for Sexual Diversity Studies) and from the Vice-dean for Programs of the School of Graduate Studies, consulting with the Principal and others from Waterloo Lutheran Seminary, which has an OCGS-approved DMin program and with which TST expects to develop agreements for the sharing of resources, gathering financial data for successive spreadsheet analyses and consulting with CORM.
 Over these months, progress reports have been given to the Advanced Degree Council and the Board of Trustees.
 In March 2009 the committee on the business plan reported to CORM its recommendation for the establishment of a Centre for the Study of Ministry.
 CORM requested further financial projections, which were completed in April 2009.
 CORM then endorsed the recommendation.

-[These steps have now been taken: a conditional approval by the TST Board on Monday, April 27, 2009; satisfaction of a condition for faculty resourcing, recognized by the TST Board Executive on Monday, June 8, 2009; and endorsement by the TST Advanced Degree Council on Tuesday, June 9, 2009.]
+[These steps have now been taken: a conditional approval by the TST Board of Trustees on Monday, April 27, 2009; satisfaction of a condition for faculty resourcing, recognized by the Executive of the TST Board of Trustees on Monday, June 8, 2009; and endorsement by the TST Advanced Degree Council on Tuesday, June 9, 2009.]

-For the qualifications, duties, responsibilities, and term of the Director of the CSM, we intend to follow the model of the University of Toronto for the director of a centre which conducts programs in which students can enroll.
+For the qualifications, duties, responsibilities, and term of the Director of the CSM, we intend to follow the model of the University of Toronto for the Director of a centre which conducts programs in which students can enrol.

 The Director has responsibility for the management of the CSM and for the implementation of approved policies in all aspects of its operation.
-In particular, he or she is expected:
+In particular, he or she is expected to:

-b) to administer the other operations of the CSM;
+b) administer the other operations of the CSM;

-c) to administer the budget of the CSM from ongoing TST budgets and from external funding sources;
+c) administer the budget of the CSM from ongoing TST budgets and from external funding sources;

-g) to put the interest of the CSM ahead of his/her own research interest or specialty;
+g) put the interest of the CSM ahead of his/her own research interest or specialty;

-i) to promote the career development of administrative staff;
+i) promote the career development of administrative staff;

-k) to appoint administrative personnel and academic administrative officers according to TST policies and procedures;
+k) appoint administrative personnel and academic administrative officers according to TST policies and procedures;

-m) to convey to all stakeholders, regularly and frequently, the accomplishments, progress, and aims of the CSM
+m) convey to all stakeholders, regularly and frequently, the accomplishments, progress, and aims of the CSM